Shusef District

 Shusef District (بخش شوسف) is in Nehbandan County, South Khorasan province, Iran.
 Its capital is the city of Shusef.

 History

-In 2020, Garm-e Tamam Deh Rural District was established in the district, and Arabkhaneh Rural District was separated from it in the establishment of Sardaran District.
+In 2020, Garm-e Tamam Deh Rural District was established in the district, and Arabkhaneh Rural District was separated from it in the formation of Sardaran District.

 Demographics

 Population

 At the time of the 2006 National Census, the district's population was 14,183 in 3,769 households.
 The following census in 2011 counted 14,234 people in 4,204 households.
 The 2016 census measured the population of the district as 12,439 inhabitants in 3,726 households.